HenryE-stack/HenryE-stack/README.md

 A key challenge was cleaning and standardizing the 'State' field for merging.<br>
 The final, consolidated dataset is loaded into a PostgreSQL database , with Bokeh used to create visualizations exploring the relationships between food environments and health outcomes. <br>

-Of course.
-Here is a concise summary for your Food Environment Atlas project.

 **Tools Used**<br>
 - Data Orchestration: Dagster
 - Programming & Environment: Python, Conda